UI customization guide

 -

-The Actions section beneath the Collaboration options section lists all predefined and custom actions that can be invoked on the user.
-The sort order of the predefined actions is defined with com.unblu.conversation.actionbar.ui.changeParticipationVisibilityActionSortOrder and com.unblu.conversation.actionbar.ui.changeAssigneeActionSortOrder.
+The Actions section lists all the predefined and custom actions that can be invoked on the user.
+The sort order of the predefined actions is defined with com.unblu.conversation.person.action.ui.changeParticipationVisibilityActionSortOrder and com.unblu.conversation.person.action.ui.changeAssigneeActionSortOrder.
 The sort order of custom actions is defined on the custom actions themselves.

 -